Alejo2075/Alejo2075/README.md

 `Interactive real-time algorithm execution platform using web sockets.
 AlgoFlow allows for the execution of complex algorithms on the backend while sending each step of the solution instantly to the frontend.
 Enables frontend developers to design and customize their own web interface to showcase algorithms.
 Built using Java and Spring, this project leverages the power of these technologies to provide a robust and scalable backend.`

 ### ☕ [Espresso](example.com)
-`A lightweight and user-friendly framework for developing web APIs in Java.
+`A lightweight and user-friendly Java-based web framework that provides a simple and efficient solution for developing APIs.
+With an intuitive and easy-to-use syntax, it allows for quickly creating web services with all the necessary functionalities.
+Additionally, Espresso offers support for request management, routing, data validation, and error handling, simplifying the development process.
+With its minimalist yet powerful approach, Espresso is the ideal choice for building robust and scalable APIs in Java.
 It provides a simplified structure and integrated tools to streamline the API creation process, allowing developers to focus on business logic rather than worrying about technical implementation details.`